-Educational Partner(s) Process for Engagement - Data Review and Adjustments: Based on the metrics data, we will determine if any adjustments need to be made in the upcoming year to meet our goals.
-Meeting Date: Monday February 24, 2025 Administrator Meeting Discussion on the New LCAP Plan DR During our recent administrator meeting, we discussed the key components of the LCAP Plan, specifically focusing on the required actions based on the Dashboard subgroups that are performing at the lowest levels (red).
+Educational Partner(s) Process for Engagement lowest levels (red).
 The primary objective is to develop targeted actions for these subgroups, with a particular emphasis on addressing the metrics that reflect their performance challenges.
 It was noted that addressing the needs of these underperforming subgroups will require additional funding to implement effective interventions.
 We also highlighted the importance of Educational Partner Engagement within the LCAP process, ensuring that our stakeholders are involved in shaping and reviewing the plan.
 Additionally, we reviewed the LCAP Data Report for 2024-2025 to assess past performance and identify areas for continued improvement.
 This review included a thorough examination of current data and how it aligns with our future goals.
 Students 8/15/24 The meeting focused on sharing community resources and emphasized the importance of student engagement and credit completion for on-time graduation.
 Feedback and input from educational partners were discussed, with a connection made to Goal #4.1.
 8/21/24 The meeting focused on the importance of NWEA testing and the goal of completing 4 credits per LP.
 Academic interventions available through the LCAP were discussed, along with the ongoing sharing of data metrics and progress updates.
-Additionally, LCAP updates were provided, highlighting their impact on student learning,
+Additionally, LCAP updates were provided, highlighting their impact on student learning, and feedback/input from educational partners was gathered to enhance engagement.
+12/5/24 The meeting focused on discussing FAFSA workshops, sharing college and career information, and making connections to Goal #2.1.
+1/30/25 The meeting focused on sharing data related to LCAP Metrics, specifically Goal #1.4 (Graduation) and Goal #2.1 (College and Career Readiness).
+Emphasis was placed on the importance of